aobaharuki2005/momiji-web-browser/README.md

 # Momiji Web Browser - macOS Legacy (10.7-10.14) support

 > [!IMPORTANT]
+> - Systems in 2008 era and earlier (Core 2 Duo and older) are currently out of support due to illegal instruction crashes (issue #13, #16)
 > - Hardware graphics acceleration is available but maybe buggy on some platforms  (on my Ivy Bridge machine, fonts look partially broken in case of macOS 10.7 and 10.8).
 In case of buggy experience, follow [this guide](https://support.mozilla.org/en-US/kb/performance-settings) to turn off hardware acceleration for better Web rendering.
 > - Screen sharing (in Google Meet, Microsoft Teams, etc.) is unavailable on macOS 10.7 due to the absence of compatible `DesktopCapture` framework
 > - Discord voice, video calls and its Go Live streams are unsupported as they require at least Firefox 142 to work on since 2026-Mar-02, while Momiji is currently being based on Firefox 140 ESR baseline.